NexusPIPE/blog/blog/2023-07-21-understanding-ddos-attacks.md

 - **DDoS**: DDoS attacks are more complex and can generate an overwhelming amount of traffic by leveraging multiple systems.
 This makes them more challenging to defend against and often results in a more significant impact.

 #### Mitigation Complexity:
-- **DoS**: Mitigating a DoS attack can be relatively straightforward, as blocking the IP address of the attacking system may be sufficient to stop the attack.
+- **DoS**: Mitigating a DoS attack can be relatively straightforward, as blocking the signature and fingerprint of the attacking system may be sufficient to stop the attack.
 - **DDoS**: DDoS attacks require more sophisticated mitigation strategies, as simply blocking one IP address won't stop the attack.
 The distributed nature of the attack means that blocking one source might not have a significant effect on the overall attack.

 In summary, while both DoS and DDoS attacks aim to disrupt and deny service, DDoS attacks are more complex, involving multiple systems, and are generally more challenging to mitigate.
-They are also alarmingly in the rise!
+They are also alarmingly on the rise!

 ## Types of common DDoS attacks

 DDoS attacks can be categorised into several types, each with its unique method and impact:

 ### Volume-Based Attacks
-These attacks aim to overwhelm the bandwidth of a target website by flooding it with a massive volume of traffic.
-This large volume of traffic consume all of the businesses bandwidth, making all of their resources unavailable.
-Two prime examples of such an attack would be ICPM floods and UDP floods.
+Volume-based attacks are a common form of DDoS attack that aims to overwhelm the bandwidth of a target website by flooding it with a massive volume of traffic.
+This large volume of traffic consumes all of the business's bandwidth, making all of its resources unavailable.
+Two prime examples of such an attack would be ICMP floods and UDP floods.

+These attacks are often carried out using botnets, which are networks of compromised computers controlled by an attacker.
+The botnet can generate an enormous amount of traffic, directed at the target, to create a flood.

+Amplification attacks are another method used in Volume-Based Attacks.
+In an amplification attack, the attacker exploits vulnerabilities in publicly accessible servers to multiply the volume of traffic sent to the target.
+By sending a small request to a vulnerable server and forging the target's IP address (a technique known as IP address spoofing or IPHM), the server responds with a much larger amount of data sent to the target.
+This amplifies the volume of traffic, hence the name "amplification attack."

 ### Protocol Attacks
 Protocol attacks exploit vulnerabilities in server resources, targeting specific layers of the network protocol.
 These attacks often manipulate traffic at layers 3 and 4 of the OSI Model (Open Systems Interconnection) and include examples like SYN/ACK attacks, Ping of Death, and Smurf DDoS.